davidcrowe/gatewaystack-chatgpt-starter/README.md

 - Internal AI platforms that require **SSO, auditing, and per-tool permissions**
 - Teams looking for a **reference OAuth + MCP implementation**

-If you only need a shared API-key tool, this is probably more than you need.
+If you only need a shared API-key for your tool, this is probably more than you need.
 If you don't need user-scoped data access for your resource or tool, this is more than you need.

 If you need **real identity and authorization** e.g. for secure user-scoped data access, this is the right pattern.
-If you want people to access their data from your multi-tenant database through ChatGPT, this is for you.
+If you want people to securely access their data from your multi-tenant database through ChatGPT, this is for you.

 ## What you get
 - MCP JSON-RPC endpoints (`initialize`, `tools/list`, `tools/call`) at `POST /mcp`
 - OAuth discovery endpoints (`/.well-known/*`) for ChatGPT OAuth discovery
 - JWT verification via `@gatewaystack/identifiabl` (issuer/audience/JWKS)
-- End-to-end Request Context object
+- End-to-end Request Context object via `@gatewaystack/request-context`
 - Per-tool scope enforcement
 - Tool execution proxy via `@gatewaystack/proxyabl`
 - Structured Request Context logging via `@gatewaystack/explicabl`